 System Reset

 All the configuration will be clear after system resetting!
 Are you sure to reset?

 Yes No

 2) Click Yes to reset the system.

-Note:
+2) Click Yes to reset the system.

 • It will take a moment to reset the system.
 Wait without any operation.